Read more in Care homes , Community , Dementia , Home care , Leadership , Live-in care

 We work in collaboration with other relevant health and social care professionals to ensure a consistent approach to health and well-being.

 While John’s Campaign was begun to highlight the story of people with dementia, it’s not just people with dementia living in care homes that need their family and friends’ ongoing connection.
-We actively support relatives and loved-ones to freely visit people living in all our homes, not just those that care for people with dementia.
+We actively support relatives and loved-ones to freely visit people living in all our homes, not just those that care for people living with dementia.
 We have an ‘open door’ policy, and none of our residential care or nursing homes have set visiting times.